roochieng/roochieng/README.md

 My name is Robley Ochieng from Kenya.
 I am a junior Software Engineer with keen interest in back end development as well as Data Science.
 I deverlope front-end systems as well.

-I am nearly graduating in Software engineering at ALX Africa where I am learning:
+I am a graduate in Software engineering at ALX Africa where I learned:
 - Python
 - Flask
 - MySQL